epw/consensus/consensus.md

 #### I Bend the Rules through my Source
 **Aligned:** (choose one) Mental magic, Time-affecting magic
-**Opposed:** (choose one) Magic that reenforces the status quo, magic that doesn't protect my Source
+**Opposed:** (choose one) Magic that reenforces the status quo, magic that doesn't protect my Source, time-affecting magic
-(choose one) Magic without my Source
+(choose one) Magic without my Source, I must share my Source to do magic

 #### My Source Lets me See the True Nature of Things
 **Aligned:** (choose one) Divinations, Transmutations
-**Opposed:** (choose one) Obscuring magic, changing things that are Static
+**Opposed:** (choose one) Obscuring magic, changing things that are Static, My magic must cause a transformation
-(choose one) Magic without my Source, magic while Blind
+(choose one) Magic without my Source, Magic without understanding

 ### Moves